AnthonyRuffino/web-game/requirements/step-2-advanced-features.md

     - If the text starts with `/`, it is interpreted as a console command and executed via the command system.  ✅
     - If the text does not start with `/`, it is considered as the character "speaking" in the game world (for now, this is a placeholder; in the future, this could display as a speech bubble above the character or trigger interactions with NPCs/entities). ✅
   - Closing the input bar (e.g., pressing `Escape`) returns control to normal game input. ✅
+  - Command history with Up/Down arrow navigation ✅
+  - Configurable history size with localStorage persistence ✅
-- **Requirements:**
+- **Inventory System:**
-  - Inventory toggle with `B` key
+  - Inventory toggle with `B` key ✅
-  - Grid-based inventory layout (configurable, default 5x5)
+  - Grid-based inventory layout (configurable, default 5x5) ✅
-  - Click detection for inventory slots
+  - Click detection for inventory slots ✅
-  - Visual feedback for hover and selection
+  - Visual feedback for hover and selection ✅
-  - Inventory state management (open/closed)
+  - Inventory state management (open/closed) ✅
+  - Configurable grid size (3x3 to 10x10) ✅
+  - Console commands for inventory management ✅

 ### 10. Action Bar Implementation
 - **Requirements:**